-Back in 2009, there were 12 models offered in the class.
-For 2018, there are only five.
-All of them come standard with rear-wheel drive except for the reintroduced-for-2017 Honda Ridgeline, which offers front-wheel drive.
+All of the compact pickups currently on the market come standard with rear-wheel drive except for the Honda Ridgeline, which offers front-wheel drive.
 If you get a 4-wheel-drive model, it will have a part-time system that shouldn’t be left engaged on dry pavement due to the risk of excessive driveline wear.
-The exceptions are the Chevrolet Colorado ZR2, GMC Canyon, and Honda Ridgeline; the specialized ZR2 model of the Colorado lineup and all Canyon models are available with a full-time 4-wheel-drive system that can be left engaged on dry pavement, and the Honda Ridgeline offers a permanently engaged all-wheel-drive system.
+The exceptions are the Chevrolet Colorado ZR2, GMC Canyon, and Honda Ridgeline; the specialized ZR2 models of the Colorado lineup and all Canyon models are available with a full-time 4-wheel-drive system that can be left engaged on dry pavement, and the Honda Ridgeline offers a permanently engaged all-wheel-drive system.

 The biggest news in the compact pickup class this year is the long-awaited return of the Ford Ranger.
 The previous Ranger was discontinued after the 2011 model year; Ford is introducing an all-new version for 2019 that comes only in extended-cab and crew-cab form.
 At launch, the Ranger’s sole powertrain will be a turbocharged 2.3-liter 4-cylinder engine paired with a 10-speed automatic transmission, but more choices will likely be added in the future.
 Among the Ranger’s available features are forward collision warning with pedestrian detection and automatic emergency braking, a blind-spot monitor with trailer coverage, 4G LTE WiFi hotspot capability, Apple CarPlay/Android Auto connectivity, adaptive cruise control, and Trail Control (essentially a cruise-control system for low speed, rugged terrain).